nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-for-SVN-users.md

 ## Repository, Working Tree, Commit

-Classical centralized version control systems such as Subversion (SVN) have so-called `working copies', each of which corresponds to exactly one repository.
-SVN working copies can correspond to the entire repository or just to parts of it.
-In Git, on the other hand, you always deal with (local) repositories.
+Traditional centralized version control systems such as Subversion (SVN) require the use of `working copies' of a remote (server) repository, each of which corresponds to exactly one repository (SVN working copies will contain the entire repository, or just to parts of it).

+In Git, the equivalent of a `working copy` is the Working Tree, which is part of your local repository (remember, in a Distributed Version Control System like Git, there isn't a single, central repository).

 Git's working tree is the directory where you can edit files and it is part of a repository.
-So-called bare repositories, used on servers as central repositories, don't have a working tree.

 ### Example